liuxing3169/edx-documentation/zh_cn/install_operations/source/ecommerce/index.rst

 .. _Adding ECommerce to Open edX:

 ##########################################
-Adding E-Commerce to the Open edX Platform
+添加 E-Commerce 到 Open edX Platform
 ##########################################

 EdX uses a Django application called ``ecommerce`` to provide the platform with